dan4thewin/FreeForth2/docs/Criticism.md

 While the bug presents a hazard to a newcomer, I see no reason it would have impeded Mr. Lavarenne in his endeavors.
 Nevertheless, I'm glad it's fixed in FreeForth2.

+## PS

+As I'm adding the fix to the `longconds` code, I see that the RetroForth/Reva/HelFORTH compatibility words already have it.
+I'll consider that posthumous approval.